 - Used safety seats.
 There's a big chance that a used car seat is damaged and may not be at par with the current standards set by the government.
 If you really have to buy a secondhand seat, make sure to get it from someone you truly trust.
 You also need to check its expiration date and if it has been a part of a child seat recalls list.
 Do not buy it if you don't know its full history.

-- Infant or convertible seat?.
-Convertible car seats may be the most cost-effective choice, but an infant seat comes with a few advantages.
-You simply have to lift it off its base and snap it on a stroller instead of unbuckling it and lifting it out of your vehicle so you won’t have to worry about waking your sleeping angel.
+- Infant or car seat stroller combos?
+Car seat stroller combos may be the most cost-effective choice, but an infant seat comes with a few advantages.
+You simply have to lift it off its base and snap it on a stroller instead of unbuckling it and lifting it out of your vehicle so you won't have to worry about waking your sleeping angel.

 Do not make a decision based on price tag alone.
 An expensive seat does not always mean it's the safest or easiest to use.
 The top-performing and the safest car seat is the one that you can correctly install, fits in your vehicle well, used suitably during every ride, and provides a comfortable fit to your child's size.